sbjorkholt/ISSSV1337_2022/Week 2/Day7.md

 ```

 ```
-## [1] "Family (Latin: familia, plural familiae) is one of the eight major hierarchical taxonomic ranks in Linnaean taxonomy; it is classified between order and genus.
+## [1] "Family (Latin: familia, plural familiae) is one of the eight major hierarchical taxonomic ranks in Linnaean taxonomy.
+It is classified between order and genus.
 A family may be divided into subfamilies, which are intermediate ranks between the ranks of family and genus.
 The official family names are Latin in origin; however, popular names are often used: for example, walnut trees and hickory trees belong to the family Juglandaceae, but that family is commonly referred to as being the \"walnut family\".\n"
 ```